aerospike-community/eclipse-tools/README.md

 # Cluster Explorer

 The Cluster Explorer lets you easily view and edit Aerospike properties pertaining to the project.
-These properties include cluster connection details, UDF directory where Lua (.lua) files are stored and the directory where AQL Code Generation tool will store the generated Java code.
+These properties include cluster connection details, UDF directory where Lua (.lua) files are stored and the directory where AQL Code Generation tool will store the generated Java class file(s).

 To view the Cluster Explorer, select `Window` >> `Show View` >> `Project Explorer` and expand your project.
 You should see `Cluster` -- right-click on it and select `Properties` to view and edit

-*Note*: Due to Eclipse limitations, Cluster Explorer will not be visible in Package Explorer.
+**Note**: Due to Eclipse limitations, Cluster Explorer will not be visible in Package Explorer.

 <img src="assets/eclipse_aerospike_properties.png" alt="Figure 1" width="50%" height="50%"/>